muratk5n/thirdwave/en/README.md

 ---

-Did Russkies leav that big fat pile of reserve dough out there so they could be seized, giving them excuse to demand rouble for gas?
+Did Russkies leave that big fat pile of reserve dough out there so they could be seized, giving them excuse to demand rouble for gas?
 Makes one wonder.